carrieroroberto/carrieroroberto/README.md

 <h3 align="left">📚 About me:</h3>

 <p align="left">
-I'm a Computer Engineering student at Polytechnic of Bari, enrolled in the "IBM P-TECH" course.
+I'm a Computer Science Engineering student at Polytechnic University of Bari, enrolled in the "IBM P-TECH" course.
 I'm highly interested in Software Development and Databases.
 I enjoy working on various Frameworks as well as learning continuously so as to improve my Hard Skills and Soft Skills.
 Certified English level, Italian native speaker.
 </p>

 <h3 align="left">Connect with me:</h3>